Adult Re-Education Fund

 Evelyn Thompson Honorary Scholarship Endowment Fund

 Evelyn has always loved music and enjoys her talented grandchildren’s ability to play and perform.
 The Evelyn Thompson Scholarship reflects Evelyn’s passion for music and her desire for others to experience its life-changing impact.
 This fund provides educational support to a Mt.
 Vernon High School senior who has been a four-year member of the high school band or choir and has been accepted as a full time student to a college or university.
 Evelyn’s gift leaves a legacy of music appreciation to many families.

 Bob Tracy Business Scholarship Endowment Fund

 The “Bob Tracy Business Scholarship Endowment Fund” will provide educational support in the form of a scholarship to a graduating senior of Greenfield-Central High School, who plans to pursue a business degree at Indiana University.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Steve Utt Scholarship Endowment Fund

 The Indianapolis Tennis Championships, Inc. established this scholarship in memory of Steve Utt, a native of Sugar Creek Township who spent 12 years working with the RCA Tennis Championships.
 Mr. Utt worked for Hunt Construction as a project manager in the construction of many sports venues, such as the RCA Dome and Market Square Arena.
 He also worked on many other stadiums built in the 1970s and 80s, such as the Dolphin Stadium in Miami.
 When Hunt Construction began sponsoring the RCA Championships, Utt became involved with the Stadium Committee and with several renovation projects at the Indianapolis Tennis Center.